bpj/PRA/README.md

 The PRA project has two principal parts:

-1. The description and documentation of the system itself and for its secondary goal of collecting information on existing scholarly and bibliographic romanization practices.
+1. The description and documentation of the system itself and its secondary goal of collecting information on existing scholarly and bibliographic romanization practices.
 Eventually a separate website for this purpose will be set up.

 2. Software to assist the documentation and management of the system itself as well as to aid in the creation and use of romanizations using the system.